Local government: Slovenia

+Slovenia signed (1994) and ratified (1996) European Charter of Local Self-Government without any reservations.
+The Charter is in force since March 1, 1997.
+The Congress of Local and Regional Authorities (Council of Europe) performed three monitorings (2001, 2011, and 2018).

 Spain

 Spain is divided into 17 autonomous communities, which in turn are divided into 50 provinces.
 There are also two autonomous cities: those of Ceuta and Melilla.
 Finally, each province comprises a number of municipalities.